GuillaumeDufau/INF573Project2018/README.md

 Please find in a pdf format the report for this project.

-Here it the paper we build our work on, and added few features (like multi-image input option):
+Here is the paper we based our work on, and added few features (like multi-image input option):
 Accurate Image Super-Resolution Using Very Deep Convolutional Networks [arXiv link](https://arxiv.org/pdf/1511.04587.pdf)